fidelity/stoke/README.md

 internally maintains the model, loss, and optimizer and all necessary code for all backends/functionality/extensions).
-In addition, we use one of many helper functions built into `stoke` to print the synced and gradient accumulated loss across all devices (an all-reduce across all devices with ReduceOp.SUM and divided by world_size -- printed only on rank 0 by default)
+In addition, we use one of many helper functions built into `stoke` to print the synced and gradient accumulated loss across all devices (an all-reduce across all devices with ReduceOp.SUM and divided by world_size -- that is print only on rank 0 by default)

 ```python
 epoch = 0